Set up an RSS auto poster

 - Description only - This and the two options below are mainly useful if you're not planning to post full content but are instead looking for content ideas to use later.
 If you're selecting any of these options, we'd suggest having updates saved to your Drafts view (see point 6.) so that you can review the content and add to it at a later date before it's published.

 - Title Only - See above

-16.Text you add to the Suffix Each Post With text box will be included at the end of every post.
+- The text you add to the Suffix Each Post With text box will be included at the end of every post.

 - By adding words into the Inclusion or Exclusion filter, you can control which posts from an RSS feed are posted out.
 So, for example, if you’ve set up an RSS Feed which might include mentions of a competitor, you can add their name into the Exclusion filter and then any updates which include their name will not be posted.
 To ensure that only posts which include certain words, for example, your brand name, add this into the Inclusion filter.

 - You can also add your Google Analytics details to track links back to your site if your RSS feed is coming from your blog or similar.

 - Once you’ve added your settings, click Save, and the auto poster will get to work.